 Intervention Program (National ICT Project)

-The Educational Technology Center (MindCET), whichwhich focuses on combining technology and pedagogy in collaboration with the Ministry of Education, developed a science program that integrates an ICT-based curriculum for teaching and learning science in the fifth grade.
+The Educational Technology Center (MindCET), which focuses on combining technology and pedagogy in collaboration with the Ministry of Education, developed a science program that integrates an ICT-based curriculum for teaching and learning science in the fifth grade.
 A subcommittee formed by the schools participating in the study chose their specific ICT-based lessons from within a larger resource database of lessons and activities created by MindCET.
 Approximately 35 science lessons were delivered throughout the school year; one of the twice-weekly sessions always took place in a computer lab with a digital-only interface while the second weekly science lesson was held in an ordinary classroom using laptop computers.

 In comparison, the fifth-graders in the control group attended a school in which the national curriculum was also taught but using traditional teaching methods.
 For example, most of the lessons were delivered using textbooks and regular lab activities prepared by the teacher.
 Occasionally, the teacher used a computer for frontal teaching purposes.